• Skip to primary navigation

 To make it a Hugo mocktail, use all sparkling water and no Prosecco and be sure to use elderflower syrup instead of St. Germain liqueur.

-Nutrition values are based on an online calculator and are estimates.
+If nutrition info is shown, values are based on an online calculator and are estimates.
 Please verify using your own data.

 Tried this recipe?Tag @foodbanjo on Instagram and share your photos!

-« Pasta with Roasted Butternut Squash
+« Butternut Squash and Bacon Pasta

 Easy Lunch Ideas »